leymannx/image_first_formatter/README.md

 1. Move module into `modules/custom`
 1. Enable module
 1. Flush cache
-1. Go to the display settings where you output that image field and select "Image First" formatter
+1. Go to the display settings where you output your image field and select "Image First" formatter

 To have this module added via composer paste the following into your `composer.json` and then run `composer require leymannx/image_first_formatter`.